EndemolShineGroup/generator-nodejs-ts/README.md

 [![Semantic Release][icon-semantic-release]][link-semantic-release]
 [![Prettier][icon-prettier]][link-prettier]

-A Yeoman project generator for Typescript projects
+A Yeoman project generator for Typescript projects.

+This generator is geared towards quickly getting set up with a best-practices compliant, testable TypeScript project that can be set up with CI/CD as painlessly as possible.

 ## Installation